-In December 2017, Saskatchewan introduced Prairie Resilience: A Made-in-Saskatchewan Climate Change Strategy, which is to be fully implemented by January 1, 2019.
-This strategy will include reporting requirements and emissions reduction targets for the upstream oil and gas industry and output-based performance standards for facilities emitting more than 25,000 tonnes of carbon dioxide equivalent per year.
-Large emitters will have various compliance options, including making improvements at facilities to reduce emissions intensity, purchasing a carbon offset, using best performance credits, paying into a technology fund and using market mechanisms outlined in the Paris Agreement.
+In December 2017, Saskatchewan introduced Prairie Resilience: A Made-in-Saskatchewan Climate Change Strategy, which was fully implemented in 2019.
+This strategy includes reporting requirements and emissions reduction targets for the upstream oil and gas industry and output-based performance standards for aggregated conventional facilities and large facilities emitting more than 25,000 tonnes of carbon dioxide equivalent per year.
+Large emitters and aggregated facilities are required to establish a facility-specific benchmark which are verified by an independent third party.
+Under the facility-specific benchmark methodology, a facility (large emitter or aggregated) is required to reduce its emissions intensity by 15 percent over a 12-year period (annually by 1.25 percent) relative to the facility's historical production-weighted average emissions intensity.
+Similar to the TIER in Alberta, emitters will have various compliance options, including making improvements at facilities to reduce emissions intensity, purchasing a carbon offset, using best performance credits, paying into a technology fund and using market mechanisms outlined in the Paris Agreement.